Field Report № 006 · Free ToolsMeta Description & Title Tag Checker

 Descriptions earn the click

-A good meta description gives the searcher a reason to choose the result: promise, proof, and next step.
+A good meta description gives the searcher a specific reason to click, not a slogan.

 Specificity beats templates